 York has many unique and specialist shops.
 From large department stores to discount stores and outdoor markets, you should be able to find almost everything you need in York.
 For more information on shopping.

-You can always come to the Student Advice Desk in the Holgate Building if you need help finding a building on campus.
+You can always come to the Student Information Desk in the Holgate Building if you need help finding a building on campus.
 You can view a PDF of York St John's specific information about campus buildings.

 We have several catering facilities on campus, including City Social, Coffee Social, The Wedge, Natural, and more.